-This report is based on United States Section of the IBWC (USIBWC) records on water flows and salinity levels determined jointly by the United States and Mexican Sections of the IBWC, as well as flow-monitoring data from the United States Geological Survey and volume and chemical investigations data from the U.S. Bureau of Reclamation.
+This report presents the results of the operations from January 1 through December 31, 2013, under Minute No. 242.
+This report is based on United States Section of the IBWC (USIBWC) records on water flows and salinity levels determined jointly by the United States and Mexican Sections of the IBWC, as well as flow-monitoring data from the United States Geological Survey and volume and chemical investigations data from the U.S. Bureau of Reclamation (Reclamation).
 Figure 1 shows the locations referred to in this report.
-The 2012 records show that the United States (U.S.) operations of the lower Colorado River resulted in compliance with the agreement in IBWC Minute No. 242.
+The 2013 records show that the United States (U.S.) operations of the lower Colorado River resulted in compliance (129 ppm, within range of 115 +/- 30) with the agreement in IBWC Minute No. 242.